twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/password-managers/1password.md

 ## Secrets Automation

-chezmoi has experimental support for secrets automation with [1Password Connect](https://developer.1password.com/docs/connect/) and [1Password Service Accounts](https://developer.1password.com/docs/service-accounts).
+chezmoi has experimental support for secrets automation with [1Password Connect][connect] and [1Password Service Accounts][service].
 These might be used on restricted machines where you cannot or do not wish to install a full 1Password desktop application.

 When these features are used, the behavior of the 1Password CLI changes, so